Premium Free Tool

 Common Questions

-What is an 'average' CTR for a website?
+What is considered an 'average' CTR for a website in 2024?

-It varies by channel.
-Display banners are usually 0.5-1%, while top search engine results can have a CTR of 20-30%.
+It varies wildly.
+Standard display banners are often 0.1-0.5%, while top organic search results can have a CTR as high as 30%.

-No. A high CTR means you have a great 'hook,' but your landing page must then convince those visitors to actually buy.
+No. A high CTR means you have a great 'hook' or 'invite,' but your landing page must then convince those visitors to actually complete a purchase.

-Clickbait creates an artificially high CTR with misleading titles, which often leads to poor final conversion and SEO penalties.
+Clickbait creates an artificially high CTR with sensational or misleading titles.
+While it drives traffic, it often leads to high bounce rates and search engine penalties.

-While debated, a high CTR in search results is widely considered a 'User Signal' that tells Google your page is the best answer for that query.
+While debated, a high CTR in search results is widely considered a 'User Signal' that proves your page is the most helpful answer for that specific query.

-Since screen space is limited, use shorter headlines and larger, clearer buttons for 'thumb-friendly' clicking.
+Since screen space is limited, use shorter, punchy headlines and larger, clear buttons for 'thumb-friendly' interaction.